 Some families are easy.
 Everyone finds it easy to get along, easy to have fun doing things together, and easy to work out problems.
 Unfortunately, I don’t know any families like that, but theoretically, they must exist.
 A family gathering or reunion might be with your family of origin – or it might be with […]

-Kidpower Safety Signs define core personal safety skills and concepts through simple gestures, graphics, and explanations, making them easy to learn, remember, and use, especially for people with limited speech and young children.
+Kidpower Safety Signals define core personal safety skills and concepts through simple gestures, graphics, and explanations, making them easy to learn, remember, and use, especially for people with limited speech and young children.

 Children with disabilities are vulnerable to being targeted for bullying, abuse, and other violence.
 The Kidpower approach emphasizes making Safety Plans in order to prevent problems.